Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Nest Audio review: The verdict

 The Google Nest Audio is a neat smart speaker that can do just about everything.
 Its playful, smart design is inviting and the price is fair for everything it affords.
 The Nest Audio easily blends into the background of any home and performs well, with few hiccups.
-Customers who don’t want to spend hundreds on their first smart speaker will comfortable and happy with the Google Nest Audio.
+Customers who don’t want to spend hundreds on their first smart speaker will comfortable and happy.

 What are some other alternatives to the Google Nest Audio?

-With these smart speakers, Google and Amazon departed from the design language of their previous products.
-As we know, Google gave up the air freshener silhouette of the Google Home for a pillow-inspired appearance, while Amazon dropped all edges with the spherical Echo (4th gen) ($99).
+With these smart speakers, Google and Amazon have departed from the design language of their previous products.
+As we know, Google gave up the air freshener silhouette of the Google Home for a pillow-inspired appearance, while Amazon dropped all edges with the spherical Echo 4th gen ($99).

-Google has a more ubiquitous presence, and the Google Assistant’s presence seems virtually inescapable.
-Both Alexa and Google Assistant are useful and many companies support both smart assistants.
+While Google Assistant’s presence seems virtually inescapable, both Alexa and Google Assistant are useful, and many companies support both platforms.
 Still, Google is easier to interact with on a conversational level, while you have to be a bit more deliberate about commands with Alexa.

-The Amazon Echo has a 3.5mm input for wired playback, something the Nest Audio lacks.
+The Echo 4th gen has a 3.5mm input for wired playback, something the Nest Audio lacks.
 That said, the woofer and tweeters are nearly identical in size from one device to the other.
-The mids are quieter from the Amazon Echo (4th gen), however, so you might notice vocals being a bit harder to hear.
+The mids are quieter from Echo, so you might notice vocals being a bit harder to hear on it.
 This also extends to the highs at times, too.

 What about the Apple HomePod Mini?

-The Apple HomePod Mini ($99) is smaller than the Google Nest Audio, and of course it works best with iOS instead of Android devices.
-It has many of the same features, too, except it cannot stream over Bluetooth.
+The Apple HomePod Mini ($99) is smaller than the Nest Audio, and has many of the same features.
+It uses Apple’s Siri voice assistant, however, and it’s heavily Apple-focused in other ways, to the point you need an iPhone or iPad just for setup.
+It also can’t stream over Bluetooth, and if you’re not using Apple Music, Deezer, or Pandora, you’ll probably be casting to it via AirPlay or an Apple TV.
 If you already have many other Apple devices and an iPhone, this smart speaker may very well slot into your life nicely.